The Churches of the Mount of Olives

 Church of All Nations (Basilica of the Agony)

 This is the Mount of Olives’ most prominent and most beautiful church, it is recognizable by the stunning gold mosaic on the church façade.
 The church is adjacent to the Garden of Gethsemane and marks the place where Jesus prayed on the night of his arrest.
 A large rock near the high altar is said to be where Jesus prayed.
 The church’s construction was funded by 12 nations, hence the name of the church.
-Within the church each of the nations is remembered by a mosaic inlaid in the gold ceiling of the churches 12 cupolas.
+Within the Church of All Nations, each of the nations is remembered by a mosaic inlaid in the gold ceiling of the church's 12 cupolas.

-This church was designed by Anton Barluzzi and constructed in 1955; it resembles the shape of a tear drop in memory of the moment when Christ wept as he foresaw the destruction of Jerusalem.
-The Franciscan church is located between the Tomb of the Prophets and the Church of St. Mary Magdalene.
+This church was designed by Anton Barluzzi and constructed in 1955; it resembles the shape of a teardrop in memory of the moment when Christ wept as he foresaw the destruction of Jerusalem.
+The Dominus Flevit Franciscan church is located between the Tomb of the Prophets and the Church of St. Mary Magdalene.

 Pater Noster (The Church of the Lord’s Prayer)

-This convent and church are built on the site where Jesus is thought to have taught his disciples the Lord’s Prayer (Luke 11:2); the cave adjacent to the church is the actual site where the Biblical event is thought to have occurred.
+The Church of the Pater Noster is built on the site where Jesus is thought to have taught his disciples the Lord’s Prayer (Luke 11:2); the cave adjacent to the church is the actual site where the biblical event is thought to have occurred.
 The present church was built in 1874 after the destruction of earlier churches on the site.
 The church is run by the Catholic Carmelite Cloistered Sisters who reside in the adjoining convent.

 Other sites on the Mount of Olives include the Tomb of Mujir al-Din al-Ulaymi; the Tomb of the Prophets; Mary’s Tomb; Brigham Young University – Jerusalem Campus; Burial Crypt of Rabiya al-Adawiyya, Pelagia, Hulda; the Ibrahimieh Community College; Garden of Gethsemane; International House of Prayer; Jerusalem Princess Basma Center for Disabled Children and the Little Family of Resurrection.